It is a neurotransmitter and a hormone that is produced in the hypothalamus.

-Administration of oxytocin through a nasal spray has allowed researchers to observe its effects on behavior.
+The administration of oxytocin through a nasal spray has allowed researchers to observe its effects on behavior.

 In 2011, research published in Psychopharmacology found that intranasal oxytocin improves self-perception in social situations and increases personality traits, such as warmth, trust, altruism, and openness.

-In 2013, a study published in PNAS suggested that oxytocin can help keep men faithful to their partners, by activating reward centers in the brain.
+In 2013, a study published in PNAS suggested that oxytocin can help keep men faithful to their partners by activating reward centers in the brain.

 In 2014, researchers published findings in the journal Emotion suggesting that people viewed the facial expression of emotions in others more intensely after receiving oxytocin through a nasal spray.

-Oxytocin as a drug
+Oxytocin is a drug